-Your family tree is your history, telling the story of how your family originated.
+Your family tree is your history, telling the story of how your family came to be.
 Do you have an old family album somewhere or a box full of pictures?

 Using the photos, create your own family tree.
 Place pictures of your immediate family around your photo and then add pictures of extended family.